[Updated: June 2021]

 We Tested Twitter Promote Mode for a Month

 Over the course of the month, our Tweets earned 56,000 impressions.
-This is a hefty increase on the impressions we received the month before.
+This is a hefty increase in impressions compared to the month before.
 As a result of Twitter Promote Mode, we reached an additional 29,330 people and gained 32 new followers.
 These results align with Twitter’s predictions that accounts will reach on average 30,000 more people, and gain on average 30 new followers each month.

 Is Twitter Promote Mode Worth It?